ThibaultTricard/LavaCake/docs/_sources/HelloWorld.md.txt

 ### Preparing a frame buffer

-First we need to create a frame buffer :
+First, we need to create a frame buffer :

 ```cpp
 FrameBuffer frameBuffer(size.width, size.height);
 ```

-Then we need to prepare it for the renderpass that will use it :
+Then we need to prepare it for the render pass that will use it :

 ```cpp
 renderPass.prepareOutputFrameBuffer(graphicQueue, commandBuffer, frameBuffer);
 ```

-## Renderering
+## Rendering

 ### Reseting the command buffer

-Before being abble to register command into the commqnd buffer we have to make sure it is in the right state.
+Before registering the command into the command buffer, we have to ensure it is in the right state.
-To that we can use the following lines:
+To do that, we can use the following lines:

 ```cpp
 commandBuffer.wait();